worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

   }
 });
 ```
-If we find a 'hit' on one of the board squares, we emit our `action` event, and pass as the payload data, the index of the square that was clicked on.
+If we find a 'hit' on one of the board squares, we emit our `action` event.
+We pass the index of the square that was clicked on as the payload data.
 The server listens for this event, and runs the logic we added for the `action` event on the server side.
-If the action changes the game state, the server will send back the new game state, which we can update.
+If the action changes the game state, the server will send back the new game state, and the UI elements update.

 The only other input we need to implement is to check if the player wants a rematch.
 To do that, we'll assign the `r` key as the rematch command.
 We can use the Kaboom function [`charInput`](https://kaboomjs.com/#charInput) to listen for key press events.
 We'll check if the key is `r`, or `R`, then emit the `rematch` event.
 We don't have any data to pass with that, so we'll just pass `null`.